 the water inlets.
 Matching this space is critical for proper installation.
 Additionally, units with wall-brackets are great for preventing damage to the pipe or faucet as they keep the resting weight of the hose and sprayer from pulling down on the unit.

-We Recommend: The Krowne Metal (17-202WL) Deck-Mounted Low-Lead Pre-Rinse Unit as well as the Krowne Metal (17-208WL) Deck-Mounted Low-Lead Pre-Rinse Unit to get your dishes on the way to squeaky clean.
+We Recommend: The Krowne Metal (17-202WL) Deck-Mounted Low-Lead Pre-Rinse Unit to get your dishes on the way to squeaky clean.